PyLops/pyproximal/docs/source/installation.rst

             >> uv add "pyproximal[advanced]"

 From Source
 ===========
-To access the latest source from github:
+To access the latest source from GitHub:

 .. tab-set::